Complex Saddles of Charged-AdS Gravitational partition function: Conclusion

 We then ask the question about the contribution of such geometries in the gravitational partition function.
-A naive expectation would be that all saddles will contribute with the dominance coming from those saddles with the hightest $Re({\cal I}(r_+))$.
+A naive expectation would be that all saddles will contribute with the dominance coming from those saddles with the hightest $\rm Re({\cal I}(r_+))$.
 If this is the case then one gets into conflict with AdS/CFT where it well known that thermal-AdS reproduces results consistent with the dual CFT in the low temperature regime \cite{Witten:1998zw, Witten:1998qj}.
-This puzzle was tackled in a recent work for ${\rm AdS}_5$ \cite{Mahajan:2025bzo}, where the authors realized that Picard-Lefschetz methods when utilized in evaluating the one-dimensional integral stated in eq. (\ref{eq:EPI_grav}), helps in picking only the ``relevant saddles''.
-For the case of ${\rm AdS}_{d+1}$-Schwarzschild, complex saddles corresponding to naked singular geometries which become dominant for certain values of $\bt>\bt_{\rm max}$ are {\it irrelevant} in the path-integral.
-Small sized black holes which are although {\it relevant} but sub-dominating for $\bt<\bt_{\rm max}$ drops out of the path-integral after homology averaging.
+This puzzle was tackled in a recent work for ${\rm AdS}_5$ \cite{Mahajan:2025bzo}, where the authors realized that Picard-Lefschetz method when utilized in evaluating the one-dimensional integral stated in eq. (\ref{eq:EPI_grav}), helps in picking only the ``relevant saddles'' which might not be the dominant saddles.
+For the case of ${\rm AdS}_{d+1}$-Schwarzschild, complex saddles corresponding to naked singular geometries which become dominant for certain values of $\bt>\bt_{\rm max}$ (see fig. \ref{fig:dominance_check}) are {\it irrelevant} in the partition function.
+Small black holes which are although {\it relevant} but sub-dominating for $\bt<\bt_{\rm max}$ drops out of the path-integral after homology averaging.
 These sub-dominant small-sized black holes also have negative specific heat.
 It is seen that methods of Picard-Lefschetz systematically picks the {\it relevant} saddles by deforming the original integration contour to pass along the Lefschetz thimbles of the {\it relevant} saddles.

-We also showed analytically that complex saddles corresponding to naked singularities for ${\rm AdS}_{d+1}$-Schwarzschild always are {\it irrelevant}.
-This is easy to prove as the $Im({\cal I}(r_+))$ is constant along the steepest ascent and descent contours.
-As $Im({\cal I}(r_+))$ at these saddles is always non-zero, this implies that steepest ascent contours from these saddles will never intersect the original integration contour lying along the positive real-line, where the $Im({\cal I}(r_+))$ is zero.
-This analytically proves that naked-singularities which although are solution to Einstein's equation and can be dominating in path-integral for certain values of $\bt>\bt_{\rm max}$, are not {\it relevant} saddles.
+We also showed analytically that complex saddles corresponding to naked singularities for ${\rm AdS}_{d+1}$-Schwarzschild are always {\it irrelevant}.
+This is easy to see by noting that the $\rm Im({\cal I}(r_+))$ is conserved along the steepest ascent and descent contours.
+As $\rm Im({\cal I}(r_+))$ at these saddles is always non-zero, steepest ascent contours from these saddles will never intersect the original integration contour lying along the positive real line, where the $\rm Im({\cal I}(r_+))$ is zero.
+This analytically proves that naked-singularities, which are solutions to Einstein's equation and can be dominating in the partition function for certain values of $\bt>\bt_{\rm max}$, are not {\it relevant} saddles.